 Being massaged makes your muscles unclench if you’re all scrunched up.
-If your blood pressure is high, it can actually drop after a massage, and cortisol levels (a stress hormone) will drop.
-Because you feel lovely and relax, your body has the breathing space to start recharging your batteries so that you’ll feel much better afterward.
+If your blood pressure is high, it can drop after a massage, and cortisol levels (a stress hormone) will drop.
+Because you feel lovely and relaxed, your body has the breathing space to start recharging your batteries so that you’ll feel much better afterward.

 So can a massage stop you from catching a cold?
 The scientists stopped short of saying so, but it does seem that regular skin-to-skin contact through massage could play a part in keeping your immune system healthy and fighting off bugs.